 Curricular offerings will meet accreditation standards and fulfill graduation requirements.
 All district policies pertaining to curriculum will apply to the Remote Learning Model.
 In unique circumstances, if a student needs to take a course(s) that is only offered in the Traditional Learning Model, arrangements can be made for limited dual learning models.
 Please contact your home school building administrator for more information.
 Middle school electives that may not be available in remote learning, will be posted on the district website.
-Please see the table below for the high school curricular offerings.
+Please see the table on page 16 for the high school curricular offerings.

-Billings Public Schools Remote Learning Offerings Requirements (Min of 21 credits) Online Courses Available English (4cr) English 9, 10, 11, 12 AP English Langauge and Composition AP English Literature and Composition Math (2cr) PreAlgebra Precalculus Algebra 1 AP Statistics Geometry AP Calculus AB Algebra 2 Science (2cr) Earth Science Biology Chemistry Physics Environmental Science Social Studies (3cr) World History Geography US History AP US History US Government AP US Government Sociology Psychology Health Enhancement (min 1cr) Health and Physical Education Visual & Performing Arts (min 1cr) Music Appreciation or Art Appreciation CTE (min 1cr) Courses provided online for CTE will be determined by final number of requests and available staff with the proper licensure and skills.
-Electives (7 credits) World Languages: Spanish 1-3, AP Spanish; French 1-2; and German 1-2
+Billings Public Schools Remote Learning Offerings Requirements (Min of 21 credits) Online Courses Available English (4cr) English 9, 10, 11, 12 AP English Language and Composition AP English Literature and Composition Math (2cr) PreAlgebra Algebra 1 Geometry Algebra 2 Precalculus AP Statistics AP Calculus AB Science (2cr) Earth Science Chemistry Environmental Scien Biology Physics ce Social Studies (3cr) Geography AP US History AP US Government Psychology Health Enhancement (min 1cr) Health and Physical Education (Semester of Each Required) Humanities or Visual & Performing Arts (min 1cr) Music Appreciation or Art Appreciation CTE (min 1cr) Courses provided online for CTE will be determined by final number of requests and available staff with the proper licensure and skills.
+Electives (7 credits) World Languages: Spanish 1-3, AP Spanish; French 1-2; and German 1-2 Additional elective courses may be considered based on final number of requests and available staff